TitouanMelon/FirebirdAndroid/README.md

 extern "C" JNIEXPORT jint JNICALL Java_com_example_firedroid_Firebird_getApiVersion(JNIEnv* env, jobject self)
 ```

-### Kotlin files
+### Firebird.kt
-First of all at the end of the first line of each file add your YourProjectName after the .
+First of all at the end of the first line add your YourProjectName after the .

-Then in Firebird.kt in init function update your YourProjectName in System.loadLibrary("ProjectName")
+Then in init function update your YourProjectName in System.loadLibrary("ProjectName")

 ```
 //For project name firedroid